minoue/rush/README.md

 ## How to add commands
-Commands can be added by editting/creating module files in the module directory.
+Commands can be added by editting/creating module files.
-For example, here is the templete script.
+For example, here is the templete script in the module directory.

 ```python